hseager/you-are-merlin-www/README.md

 # You are Merlin (WASM)

 A text adventure game, built with Rust.
-This is the WebAssembly (WASM) version.
+This is the WebAssembly (WASM) version built with React, TypeScript etc etc.

 ![WASM Screenshot](screenshots/WASM-screenshot.png)